Bruce Fairbairn: Continued international success

-In 1988, Fairbairn produced the Bon Jovi album New Jersey, which holds the record for the hard rock/glam metal album to spawn the most Top 10 singles, with five singles charting in the Top 10 of the Billboard Hot 100, selling over seven million copies in the United States.
-Fairbain also produced Aerosmith's follow-up, 1989's Pump, which had sales in excess of seven million and was widely acclaimed by critics, and won him another "Producer of the Year" Juno Award.

-In the 1990s, Fairbairn worked with a string of internationally influential hard rock acts.
+Throughout the 1990s, Fairbairn worked with a string of internationally influential hard rock acts.
 In 1990 he produced AC/DC's The Razors Edge, and Poison's Flesh and Blood.
+He was nominated for Producer of the Year at the 36th Annual Grammy Awards, held in 1994, and lost to fellow Canadian producer David Foster.

-In 1993, he produced another Aerosmith commercial hit, Get a Grip, which racked up sales of seven million and solidified the band's growing representation as international media stars.
-Next, Fairbairn produced Scorpions' Face the Heat and in 1995 Van Halen's Balance.
+Fairbairn produced Scorpions' Face the Heat and in 1995 Van Halen's Balance.
 Also in 1995, Fairbairn went to Vallance's Armoury Studios in Vancouver to work on Chicago's Night and Day: Big Band, and liked the studio so much he bought it from Vallance the following year.

 In late 1996, and through early 1997, Fairbairn produced INXS' comeback album Elegantly Wasted which, while garnering mixed reviews, obtained sales that were higher than the band's previous albums.
+It reached number 41 on the Billboard Top 200, it peaked at number 14 in both Canada and Australia, and reached number 16 in the United Kingdom.

-Also, Fairbairn produced The Cranberries' To the Faithful Departed, and Kiss' reunion-album Psycho Circus.
+Fairbairn also produced The Cranberries' To the Faithful Departed (1996), and Kiss's reunion-album Psycho Circus (1998).

 His last fully completed project was the Atomic Fireballs' Torch This Place for Atlantic Records in 1998, which Fairbairn described as "a return to my brass roots".

 Death and legacy

-During the mixing sessions for Yes' The Ladder, on May 17, 1999, Fairbairn was found dead by Yes singer Jon Anderson and Armoury Studios manager Sheryl Preston in his Vancouver home.
-He was survived by his wife, Julie, with whom he had three sons: Scott, Kevin, and Brent.
-Bob Rock explained that, on the week Fairbairn died, the two were to travel to New York to meet Bon Jovi for another album together.
+On May 17, 1999, Fairbairn was found dead in his Vancouver home by Yes lead singer Jon Anderson and Armoury Studios manager Sheryl Preston.
+Fairbairn had been working on the Yes's album The Ladder at the time.
+His interviews concerning The Ladder represent some of Fairbairn's final moments on camera, included in short sections as part of the bonus material on Yes's Live at the House of Blues DVD.
+Fellow Canadian music producer Bob Rock, who had studied under Fairbairn, said that, on the week Fairbairn died, the two were to travel to New York to meet Bon Jovi for another album together.

+Fairbairn was survived by his wife, Julie, with whom he had three sons: Scott, Kevin, and Brent.

 A memorial, "A Celebration of the Life of Bruce Earl Fairbairn", held at the Chan Centre for the Performing Arts, was attended by more than 300 people.
-Highlighted by reminiscences from close friends, the event included musical performances from Jon Anderson and Steve Howe performing the song "Nine Voices" from Yes' The Ladder sessions, as well as Tom Keenlyside, guitarist David Sinclair and finally, "Taps" played on Bruce's trumpet by son Brent.
+The event included musical performances from Jon Anderson and Steve Howe performing the song "Nine Voices" from Yes' The Ladder sessions, as well as Tom Keenlyside, guitarist David Sinclair, ending with "Taps" played on Bruce's trumpet by son Brent.

-In March 2000, Fairbairn was posthumously awarded the Canadian Music Hall of Fame Juno Award for his work.
+In March 2000, Fairbairn was inducted into the Canadian Music Hall of Fame.

-His interviews concerning The Ladder represent some of his final moments on camera, included in short sections as part of the bonus material on Yes' Live at the House of Blues DVD.
+John Kalodner, senior VP of A&R at Columbia Records told Billboard: "To me, Bruce is in the company of such great contemporary popular-music producers as George Martin, Phil Ramone, and Mutt Lange."